Administration API

 }

-Finally, the API will always return the first page (current_page: 1
+Finally, the API will always return the first page (current_page: 1) of resources grouped by pages of 10 elements (per_page: 10) by default.

 # Logs

-With the Logs API you can obtain all the records that occur within Modyo Platform, you can choose between User or Administrator logs.
-If you want to consult User logs, use:
+With the Logs API you can get all the records that happen within Modyo Platform, you can choose between User or Administrator logs.
+If you want to query User logs, use:

 curl -X GET https://test.modyo.com/api/admin/logs?user_type=User" -H 'Authorization: Bearer 8c280d601fc1b361aabb20836841b4b82faab23e990148c91406bbf5e452ab56'

-This query gets the following results and displays them as a JSON:
+This query obtained all the records and displays them in a JSON:

 {